decentraland/sdk7-utils/README.md

 ### Disable a trigger

-You can temporarily disable a trigger by calling `utils.triggers.enableTrigger(entity, false)`.
+You can temporarily disable a trigger by calling `utils.triggers.disableTrigger(entity, false)`.
 Enable it again by calling `utils.triggers.enableTrigger(entity, true)`.
 Remove trigger altogether by calling `utils.triggers.removeTrigger(entity)`.

 ### One time Trigger

-As a shortcut for creating a trigger area that is only actioned when the player first walks in or out, use the `utils.triggers.oneTimeTrigger`.
-This function has same arguments as `utils.triggers.addTrigger`, apart from `onExitCallback` which it doesn't have.
+As a shortcut for creating a trigger area that is only actioned once when the player first walks in or out, use the `utils.triggers.oneTimeTrigger`.
+This function has same arguments as `utils.triggers.addTrigger`, apart for `onExitCallback`.
 This function is especially useful for optimizing the loading of a scene, so that certain elements aren't loaded till a player walks into an area.

 In the example below, the trigger area will only display welcome message the first time a player walks in.
 After that, the entity is removed from the scene.